Rainbow Creek Bridge (Traralgon-Maffra Road) replacement, Heyfield

 Rainbow Creek Bridge is located on Traralgon-Maffra Road, approximately three kilometres south of Heyfield in Wellington Shire.

-Traralgon-Maffra Road carries around 3,000 vehicles daily and serves the community, public transport, freight and tourism.
+Traralgon-Maffra Road carries about 3,000 vehicles daily and serves the community, public transport, freight and tourism.
 It is also a vital route for agriculture, supporting the Macalister Irrigation District, one of Victoria’s key food production regions.

 The bridge will be replaced with a reinforced concrete bridge on a new alignment to provide all road users with a safe and secure future road connection.